 Using Antibiotics and What You Can Do

-If your doctor suggests an antibiotic, ask questions and learn if you have a bacterial infection or a viral infection.
+If your health-care provider suggests an antibiotic, ask questions and learn if you have a bacterial infection or a viral infection.

 Questions you should ask:

 - Ask whether you have a bacterial or viral infection.